Prince Harry, Duke of Sussex: Public life

-At the age of 21, Harry became a Counsellor of State and began his duties in that capacity.
-On 6 January 2009, the Queen granted Harry and William their own royal household.
+At the age of 21, Harry was appointed a Counsellor of State and began his duties in that capacity.
+The Queen granted Harry and William their own royal household on 6 January 2009.
 Previously, William and Harry's affairs had been handled by their father's office at Clarence House in central London.
 The new household released a statement announcing they had established their own office at nearby St James's Palace to look after their public, military and charitable activities.
 In March 2012, Harry led an official visit to Belize as part of the Queen's Diamond Jubilee celebrations.
 He continued to the Bahamas and Jamaica, where the Prime Minister, Portia Simpson-Miller, was considering initiating a process of turning Jamaica into a republic.
 He then visited Brazil to attend the GREAT Campaign.
 Harry also played tambourine and took part in the music video for the song "Sing", which was released in May 2012 to commemorate the Diamond Jubilee.

 Between 9 and 15 May 2013, he made an official visit to the United States.
 The tour promoted the rehabilitation of injured American and UK troops, publicised his own charities and supported British interests.
 It included engagements in Washington, DC, Colorado, New York, New Jersey, and Connecticut.
 He met survivors of Hurricane Sandy in New Jersey.
 In October 2013, he undertook his first official tour of Australia, attending the International Fleet Review at Sydney Harbour.
 He also paid a visit to the Australian SAS HQ in Perth.
 In May 2014, he visited Estonia and Italy.
 In Estonia, he visited Freedom Square in the capital Tallinn to honour fallen Estonian soldiers.
 He also attended a reception at the Estonian Parliament and a NATO military exercise.
 In Italy, Harry attended commemorations of the 70th anniversary of the Monte Cassino battles, in which Polish, Commonwealth and British troops fought.
-On 6 November 2014, he opened the Field of Remembrance at Westminster Abbey, a task usually performed by Prince Philip.
+He opened the Field of Remembrance at Westminster Abbey on 6 November 2014, a task usually performed by Prince Philip.